Last Night Of The Proms: Accordion tangos end season on a joyous note

 "Music that is core to human expression went silent.
 The bond between audiences and performers was broken."

-Noting that, elsewhere in the world, people's freedom to make and enjoy music was being "threatened and denied", Oramo concluded that it was "very special for us all to be here for the Last Night Of The Proms again, with an audience, to celebrate the healing and uplifting power of music".
+Noting that, elsewhere in the world, people's freedom to make and enjoy music was currently being "threatened and denied", Oramo concluded that it was "very special for us all to be here for the Last Night Of The Proms again, with an audience, to celebrate the healing and uplifting power of music".

-The Prommers, bedecked in crowns, bow ties, bowler hats and a mixture of EU and union flags, were typically enthusiastic, especially after missing the 2020 Proms season.
+The Prommers, bedecked in crowns, bow ties, bowler hats and a mixture of EU and union flags, were typically enthusiastic, especially after missing out on the 2020 season.

 They bobbed up and down to the Sailor's Hornpipe and sang Land Of Hope And Glory at the top of their lungs- the lyrics performed in full following a very public row over their possible exclusion last year.